Off Campus Undergraduate Degree Programs

 Bachelor of Science in Liberal Studies (B.S.), with emphasis in Criminal Justice Administration

-MTSU and Nashville State Community College – Southeast Campus have developed an A.A.S.–to–B.S. program to allow students who earn an Associate of Applied Science in Police Science (Police Administration) at NSCC to transfer all required credits earned for this degree toward the completion of an MTSU Bachelor of Science in Liberal Studies.
-This degree is offered through MTSU's University College in cooperation with the Tennessee Board of Regents, on the Southeast campus of Nashville State Community College.
-The B.S. in Liberal Studies allows students to design a major around two areas of interest.
+MTSU and Nashville State Community College – Southeast Campus have developed an A.A.S.–to–B.S. program to allow students who earn an Associate of Applied Science in Police Science (Police Administration) at NSCC to transfer all required credits earned for this degree toward the completion of an MTSU Bachelor of Science in Integrated Studies.
+This degree is offered through MTSU's University College in cooperation with the Tennessee Higher Education Commission, on the Southeast campus of Nashville State Community College.
+The B.S. in Integreated Studies allows students to design a major around two areas of interest.
 Students can use their NSCC Police Science courses as one Area of Emphasis, and take MTSU's Criminal Justice courses (which will be offered at NSCC-SE) as their second Area of Emphasis.
 They can also use MTSU's Criminal Justice courses as electives.
 Or, students can work with their MTSU advisor for a wide selection of course options.

 Bachelor of Science (B.S.), Criminal Justice Administration 2+2 at Nashville State